Pompano Beach Personal Injury Attorney

 In Florida, if a plaintiff is determined to be partially at fault, that plaintiff will not be barred from recovery.
 Instead, the plaintiff’s damages award will be diminished by his or her portion of the fault.
 For example, if a plaintiff is awarded $100,000 in damages and is found to be 10 percent at fault, then 10 percent of the damages award (10 percent of $100,000 = $10,000) would be taken from the award, and the plaintiff would recover $90,000.
 This same formula applies regardless of the plaintiff’s percentage of fault, as long as the plaintiff is 99 percent or less at fault.

 Statute of Limitations in a Pompano Beach Personal Injury Lawsuit

-There are some exceptions to the four-year statute of limitations.
-In cases involving claims against the government or a government entity (such as claims that occur on public property or in a government building), the statute of limitations may be only three years from the date of the injury with required action beforehand.
+There are some exceptions to the two-year statute of limitations.
+In cases involving claims against the government or a government entity (such as claims that occur on public property or in a government building), the statute of limitations may be only two years from the date of the injury with required action beforehand.